Approximating Pandora's Box with Correlations: Connecting and

-\mbox{}\\ In our theorem proof we are using the following quantity called \emph{$p$-threshold}.
+\begin{proof}[Proof of Main Lemma~\ref{thm:pbv_to_pb0_log}] We start with some notation.
+Given an instance $\mathcal{I}$ of $\pbv$, we repeatedly run $\pbT$ in \emph{phases}.
+Phase $i$ consists of running $\pbT$ with threshold $T_i$ on a sub instance of the original problem where we are left with a smaller set of scenarios, with their probabilities reweighted to sum to $1$.
+Call this set of scenarios $\scenarios_i$ for phase $i$ and the corresponding instance $\mathcal{I}_i$.
+After every phase $i$, we remove the probability mass that was covered\footnote{Recall, a scenario is \emph{covered} if it does not choose the outside option box.}, and run $\pbT$ on this new instance with a new threshold $T_{i+1}$.
+In each phase, the boxes, costs and values remain the same, but the stopping condition changes: thresholds $T_i$ increase in every subsequent phase.
+The thresholds are chosen such that at the end of each phase, $0.8$ of the remaining probability mass is covered.
+The reduction process is formally shown in Algorithm~\ref{algo:pbv_pb0}.

+\paragraph{Accounting for the cost of the policy.} We first note that the total cost of the policy in phase $i$ conditioned on reaching that phase is at most $2T_i$: if the policy terminates in that phase, it selects a box with value at most $T_i$.
+Furthermore, the policy incurs probing cost at most $T_i$ in the phase.
+We can therefore bound the total cost of the policy as $\le 2\sum_{i=0}^\infty (0.2)^i T_i$.\\

+We will now relate the thresholds $T_i$ to the cost of the optimal PB policy for $\mathcal{I}$.
+To this end, we define corresponding thresholds for the optimal policy that we call \emph{$p$-thresholds}.
+Let $\pi^*_\mathcal{I}$ denote the optimal PB policy for $\mathcal{I}$ and let $c_s$ denote the cost incurred by $\pi^*_\mathcal{I}$ when scenario $i$ is realized.
 A $p$-threshold is the minimum possible threshold $T$ such that at most $p$ mass of the scenarios has cost more than $T$ in $\pbv$, formally defined below. \begin{definition}[$p$-Threshold] Let $\mathcal{I}$ be an instance of $\pbv$ and $c_s$ be the cost of scenario $s\in \scenarios$ in $\pi^*_\mathcal{I}$, we define the $p$-threshold as

 \end{definition}